Charlie Woods, one of NIL's biggest names, commits to Florida State

 The Benjamin School junior carries a $3 million Golf NIL Valuation, up from $2.5 million, and had the leverage to choose any program in the country.
 Florida State was the choice.

 That decision hands Florida State one of the most commercially valuable athletes in all of college sports.
-Woods’ commitment is a reminder that the best juniors still chase competition first but now treat NIL upside as part of the calculation.
+His commitment is a reminder that the best juniors still chase competition first but now treat NIL upside as part of the calculation.

 NIL has formalized how family recognition converts into market value.
 Athletes like Bronny James, Shedeur Sanders, and Arch Manning have shown how name recognition translates into immediate commercial leverage at the amateur level.
-Charlie Woods already sits in that group in a sport where the NIL market is still taking shape.
+Woods already sits in that group in a sport where the NIL market is still taking shape.

 Charlie Woods at the 2025 Junior PGA Championship | Ryan Lochhead/PGA of America

-His presence also changes what matters in college golf’s week-to-week rhythm.
 The biggest names have typically drawn coverage at elite amateur events, through sponsor exemptions into pro fields, or in the crucible of the NCAA Championship, not during routine play.
-With Woods on the roster, Florida State’s events are positioned to attract a level of live interest and coverage that regular-season college golf has almost never commanded.